Huy-DNA/MPiSC/README.md

   Possible solutions: Dummy node to decouple head and tail.

+- A slow process performing `enqueue` and `dequeue` could leave the queue in an intermediate state.

+  Possible solutions: To be lockfree, the other processes can help out patching up the queue (don't wait).

 - A dead process performing `enqueue` and `dequeue` could leave the queue broken.

   Possible solutions: The other processes can help out patching up the queue.